 According to a July 2019 article in The New York Times, dozens of databases of people’s faces are being complied without their knowledge by companies, universities, government entities and others.
 These databases – some with millions of faces – are sometimes being shared worldwide in a vast and growing facial recognition technology ecosystem.

 Rapid expansion of personal recognition databases – and the spread of facial recognition technology itself – has escalated pushback against what is increasingly perceived as an intrusive, privacy-violating technology.
-This, in turn, has sparked interest in applying new ways of using video camera data effectively, but without facial recognition.
+This, in turn, has sparked interest in applying new ways of using data in video cameras effectively, but without facial recognition.

 Sense Vision features the breakthrough Sense Vision Positioning System (VPS) for object location and movement tracking without the need for mapping data or instrumenting objects or people being tracked.
 VPS can determine locations in 3D space using a monocular camera.